Class B CDL Training

 Class B CDL training allows you to transport freight that weighs less than 10,000 pounds GVWR with a single axle trailer and this training is offered at every Truck Driver Institute facility.

-After the Class A CDL (commercial driver’s license), the Class B CDL training is the second most popular CDL to obtain at TDI.
-High-quality Class B CDL training can be hard to come by, so we’re here to explain the benefits of training and how you can turn our CDL program into a lucrative career.
-Although it doesn’t grant the same privileges and offer the same freedoms that the Class A does, Class B CDL training is widely seen as an amazing entry point into the trucking industry for a number of reasons.
+We’re here to explain the benefits of training and how you can turn our CDL program into a lucrative career.
+Although it doesn’t grant the same privileges and offer the same freedoms that the Class A does, Class B CDL training can be an entry point into the trucking industry for a number of reasons.

 Get started with as little as $225 out of pocket!